coralproject/talk/README.md

 npm run watch
 ```

-When the client code has been built, the previous command will open your web
+When the client code has been built, navigate to http://localhost:8080/install.html
-browser at http://127.0.0.1:8080/ automatically otherwise navigate there manually.
+to start the installation wizard. **Note: Ensure `localhost:8080` is used in the permitted domains list.**

+To see the comment stream goto http://localhost:8080/.

 To run linting and tests use the following commands: